-4.2 EXPENDING COUNTY FUNDS FOR COFFEE, DONUTS, ETC.
+4.2 EXPENDING COUNTY FUNDS FOR COFFEE, DONUTS, ETC. updated 11/1/22

 It is the policy of Davison County that County funds may not be expended to provide coffee, donuts, or other refreshments for County employees.
 Department Heads may expend Davison County funds to provide appropriate refreshments for meetings hosted by Davison County which are primarily attended by non-employees of Davison County on a voluntary basis.
 In such cases, refreshments may be purchased by the Department Head using their company credit card.
 However, any expenditure in excess of \$100.00 must receive prior approval by the Board of Commissioners.
+This does not preclude a Supervisor from authorizing the purchase of water/Gatorade for employees working in extreme heat situations, which is a safety and health issue and not a refreshment.